Thomas Edward Bridges, 2nd Baron Bridges1

 William Henry Brightman died in 1951.2

-William Henry Brightman lived at St. Albans, Hertfordshire, England.1
+He lived at St. Albans, Hertfordshire, EnglandG.1

 Child of William Henry Brightman